aussttiinn/nukereddithistory2/README.md

 1. navigate to `about:debugging#/runtime/this-firefox`
 1. click `[Load Temporary Add-on]`
-1. navigate to `/dist` and click select.
+1. navigate to `/dist` and open.
+1. upload the `manifest.json` file

 ## Support the dev